glimpse-editor/glimpse-editor.github.io/content/about.md

 ## How does your project govern itself? {#how-does-this-project-govern-itself}
 The Glimpse Project is run by a self-appointed board called "the governance team", and it is currently made up of three members: [Bobby Moss](https://twitter.com/trechnex), [Christopher Davis](https://social.libre.fi/users/brainblasted), and [Luna](https://twitter.com/Clipsey5).
 Decisions are made with a majority vote after consultation with project contributors and any other interested parties.

-The **#glimpse:matrix.org** Matrix channel and the `#general` channel it is bridged to on our Discord server is where most of our decision-making happens, and our community has the opportunity to voice their opinions and share their domain-specific knowledge there.

 We host a [Discord server](https://discord.gg/hZhRceq) for project decisions, Glimpse NX development and some technical support queries.
 The governance team also discusses project moderation decisions in a private channel on that server.
 You can read the rules for joining this server's public channels on the `#rules-and-info` channel.

-Discussion for the forked code originally started in the **#glimpse:matrix.org** (or "Glimpse Development") Matrix channel.
-That channel is now invite-only and will eventually be deprecated, but channel members are still expected to comply with our [code of conduct](/code-of-conduct/) and [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right).

 [Github Issues](https://github.com/glimpse-editor/Glimpse/issues) are used to track bug reports, suggestions and questions from the wider community, and items we have agreed as a project need action.
 Action items are allocated to a milestone to give an indication of their priority and likely timeline, but these are always provisional until the work is done.